-Every family experiences a difficult time like this at least once in a lifetime.
+Every family experiences a difficult time once in their lifetime.
 When a dear one passes away, the family is left to decide on what should be done with the belongings, treasures and other possessions of the deceased member.
 In a situation like this, emotions are intense and there’s a lot to organize.
-Below are tips that will help you arrange things after the death of a loved one.
+Below are tips that will help you organize a home after a death.

-1. If you plan to sell the home it is always good to involve a real estate agent.
-A realtor can guide you on areas that need fixing or special attention, which could save time and money involved in the cleanup process.
+1. If you plan to sell the home after a death, it is always good to involve a real estate agent.
+A realtor can guide you on areas that need fixing or special attention, which could save time and money involved in the death cleanup process.
 If the death occurred at home, along with disclosing this fact to the agent it is important to inform potential buyers too.

 2. Remember health and safety must be your first priority.
-If the deceased member suffered from a long lasting illness, was a hoarder, or if it was an unattended death, getting a professional death cleanup done is the way to go.
-Reaching out to a reputable biohazard cleaning company like Bio Cleanse Services is the wise thing to do.
+If the deceased member suffered from a long-lasting illness, was a hoarder, or if it was an unattended death, getting a professional death cleanup done is the way to go.
+Reach out to a reputable bio-hazard cleaning company like Bio Cleanse Services.

 Items like furniture, clothes, and other porous materials are quick in absorbing odour producing bacteria and may be difficult to clean and restore.
 In such an event, it may be best to discard the item altogether.